steelstring94/pug-asset-loader/README.md

 ## Description

 Pug Asset Loader (pug-asset-loader) is a Webpack loader designed to process Pug templates and output Pug files where assets, such as images, have been automatically processed by Webpack.
 It makes available a `pal()` pseudo-function in your Pug templates to which you pass a file path.
+You may give the pseudo-function a different custom name if you wish using one of the loader options.

 An example use case is to automatically load only the images your template actually uses, and automatically copy them to your dist folder in the appropriate location as defined by file-loader. pug-asset-loader also supports integration with url-loader and will automatically replace `pal()` calls with data URLs if url-loader is in use and returns a data URL.